strongloop/strongloop.com2/_posts/2017-07-31-loopback-as-an-event-publisher.md

 <img class="aligncenter wp-image-29404" src="{{site.url}}/blog-assets/2017/04/EventPublisher.png" alt="LoopBack As An Event Publisher" width="600" height="331" />

-Let us now look at each piece of the solution in greater detail.
+Let's look at each piece of the solution in greater detail.

 ## 1. Event Connector